Where is God?

 Think of these people.
 They’re all around you.

-Forget it.
-The great lesson that Jesus teaches us, like Bernie and me, you’ve got to listen.
+The great lesson that Jesus teaches us: like Bernie and me, you’ve got to listen.
 You’ve got to listen.
 If you’re a human being, you’ve got to listen.
-And listen and listen to them, what they’re saying and what they’re doing.
+And listen and listen to them and what they’re saying and what they’re doing.

 And then you’ve got to love them.
 You’ve got to love them enough to risk even going all by yourself into a hurricane or into a terrible storm of snow.